MicrosoftDocs/common-data-model-and-service/common-data-model/manufacturing-accelerator.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 ## Overview

-The initial Preview of the Manufacturing Accelerator enables manufacturers to quickly develop solutions or extend our sample applications to fit your business needs related to intelligent supplier relationship management and onboarding.
+The Manufacturing Accelerator preview release enables manufacturers to quickly develop solutions or extend sample applications tailored to business needs.
+This accelerator helps facilitate intelligent supplier relationship management and onboarding.

-We provide a manufacturing data model, sample power portal, sample apps, automated templates, and Power BI dashboards to create a seamless role-based supplier qualification, API onboarding, and supplier management console experience.
-This accelerator will enable all manufacturing organizations to digitize this process within hours using our low-code no-code platform capabilities.
+We provide a manufacturing data model, sample power portal, sample apps, automated templates, and Power BI dashboards.
+This creates a seamless role-based supplier qualification, API onboarding, and supplier management console experience.
+This accelerator helps manufacturing organizations to digitize this process within hours using our low-code no-code platform capabilities.

 The accelerator includes the following features via Power Apps Portals: